 You probably noticed on the drive in, but yes, you are in farm country.
 So take advantage of visiting Harrison Hot Springs with kids and enjoy a self-guided Circle Farm Tour to discover the history and delicious food offerings in the eastern Fraser Valley.
 Tour maps are available online and in brochure form, and detail the artisan studios, working farms, cheese makers, and corn huts dotting the area.

 During our visit, we slowly made our way around the Tour, stopping to sample (and purchase) fresh food items from Farm House Natural Cheeses, Canadian Hazelnut farm, and Sparkes Corn Barn.
 As you can see, our delicious haul included a variety of cheese, local honey, garlic, blueberries, Chilliwack super sweet corn, and three varieties of hazelnuts.

-If you need a break from sampling on the Circle Farm Tour, visit the Agassiz-Harrison Museum.
+If you need a break, visit the Agassiz-Harrison Museum.
 The Museum celebrates the agrarian history of the region, and is one of the oldest standing wooden Canadian Pacific Railway (CPR) stations in the country.

 6. Spend a night at the stock car races

 If you like fast cars, head over to nearby Agassiz and its Speedway.
 On select summer Saturday nights, adrenalin is pumping as stock cars and hot rods race around the oval track.

 The writer travelled to Harrison Hot Springs and Agassiz as a guest of Tourism Harrison and the Harrison Hot Springs Resort.
 As always, our opinions are honest and our own.